 The Tell ‘Em3 model of presenting is at least as old as the written word, and maybe even older.
 It prepares the audience to listen well, keeps your content crisp and in marching order, and enables you to repeat yourself three times, which is good.

-In sales, you’re always knocking on doors, and when you knock on a door, you don’t just knock once.
+In sales, you’re always knocking on doors, and when you knock on a door (to an office or a mind), you don’t just knock once.
 You generally have to knock three to five times to gain admittance.

 Sims Wyeth & Co. provides public speaking courses, leadership skills, presentation skills, voice training, speech training, speech writing, and courses that address stage fright, body language, presentation strategy, persuasive speaking, sales training, and effective use of PowerPoint, all of which contribute to greater executive presence and personal impact.

 Tags: executive speech coach, executive speech coach nj, executive speech coach ny, leadership communication, leadership communication nj, leadership communication ny, presentation skills training, presentation skills training nj, presentation skills training ny, presenting for results, presenting for results nj, presenting for results ny, public speaking courses, public speaking courses nj, public speaking courses ny, public speaking training, public speaking training nj, public speaking training ny